chammaaomar/chammaaomar.github.io/_posts/2020-01-26-headFirstC.md

 }
 ```

 On my system, I get the for the pointer `p` that "pointer points to 0x7ffeed4cda*08* and lives at: 0x7ffeed4cda*00*".
 However, for the array name, I get " "arr points to 0x7ffee5dcd9fc, and lives at 0x7ffee5dcd9fc".
-So the array does not exist as a pointer variable elsewhere in memory.
+The array does not exist as a pointer variable elsewhere in memory.
 So, arrays decay to pointers when passed to functions, and their names can be used as pointers, but they are not pointers.

 It is important to know that pointers are themselves objects, because then it is clear that pointers are passed to functions by value.
-So, when a pointer is passed into a function, the pointer itself is copied to the function stack, so if it's is modified inside the function, *e.g.* `++p`, you don't lose access to your original data.
+So, when a pointer is passed into a function, the pointer itself is copied to the function stack, so if it is modified inside the function, *e.g.* `++p`, you do not lose access to your original data.

 ### Function Pointers